 From simple ham and cheese all the way to a lobster and scallop option, there are crepes for all levels of eaters at Crepe Montagne — not to mention some incredible dessert options.
 Space is pretty tight, but they do have some booth-type seating which is great for wedging the kids into.
 This is a good option for breakfast and lunch too, and if you’re visiting in the summer months, their patio is a lovely sun trap.

 Located in Whistler’s Creekside area, a five-minute drive south of Whistler Village, Creekbread is a local favourite that’s always hopping.
 They use 100% organic, Canadian wheat, the meat is organic and nitrate-free, and their veggies are sourced locally.
-Housed in a big wooden cabin-style building, it has an old school ski-lodge feel that’s relaxed and fun.
+Housed in a big wooden cabin-style building, it has an old-school ski-lodge feel that’s relaxed and fun.
 Kids can watch as their pizza gets put in the wood-fired clay oven, and there are some funky flavours like the Pemberton potato pie and Mopsy’s Kalua pork to choose from.
-They have a 20-minute call-ahead policy, which isn’t a reservation, but it makes sure you’re on the list as long as you’re on your way.
+At this time, if you want to dine-in you need to make a reservation.

 Sushi and Ramen

 I moved here from the UK over ten years ago and sushi was not something I grew up with.
 As a child, I think I would have likely shunned the idea of raw fish, but it’s an intrinsic part of the cuisine here on the West Coast and it’s something we’ve introduced Ella to at an early stage.